Academic ranks in Sweden: Doktorand

 An individual working to obtain a PhD degree; a PhD student.
 The Faculty Board may not accept PhD students unless they can prove that the relevant finances are available to support the student.
 While employment as doktorand is unpopular with faculty for economical reasons, it is widely demanded by student organizations and acknowledge in law.
 The position as doktorand does not per se distinguish between those students who are employed and those benefiting from public or private grants.
 It is common to prolong the doktorand employment or scholarship period by teaching as adjunkt or doing other work for the department.
 Such work cannot exceed 20% of a full-time position, bringing the four year PhD programme to a total of five years.

 Emeritus rank

 The emeritus rank is most commonly used for retired professors, although there is no particular regulation prohibiting a lektor to add the letters em after their title.

 Administrative ranks

 There is also a structure that the ranks of administrative positions follow.
+These administrative positions form a hierarchy on top of all academics based on a managerial system called "new public management," so the administrators have all the power to make all the decisions from who will be hired or fired to who will teach what or who is allowed to do research.

+There is no tenure in the Swedish academia.
+Instead what they advertise as "permanent" positions are in fact "until further notice" (tillsvidare in Swedish).
+When the managers want to fire an academic, it is possible to do it regardless of rank, years of service, or any other qualification.